 - Decreased intensity of colors

 - The center of your vision may seem dark or blurry

 Types of Macular Degeneration

-The other form, known as “wet” macular degeneration accounts for only one in ten cases, but these people make up the majority of those who suffer serious vision loss.
+- Wet Form: The other form, known as “wet” macular degeneration, accounts for only 1 in 10 cases, but these people make up the majority of those who suffer serious vision loss.
 The wet form is characterized by the growth of abnormal blood vessels from the choroid underneath the macula.
 This is called choroidal neovascularization.
 These blood vessels leak blood and fluid into the retina.
 This distorts the person’s vision, as straight lines look wavy and blind spots develop.
 The bleeding of these abnormal blood vessels creates scar tissue that leads to permanent loss of the patient’s central vision.

-When Should I Seek Treatment for Macular Degeneration?
+When Should I Seek Treatment for Macular Degeneration in Dallas?

 While macular degeneration is not curable, its impact can be dramatically slowed by early intervention.
 That’s why it is important to not ignore any of the symptoms listed above.
 But even more important are regular eye exams, usually once every two years after you turn 50 and every year after your 60th birthday.

 What Are the Treatments for Age-Related Macular Degeneration?